-The proceeds from this offering will be used to prepay outstanding balances under our Term Loan under our Senior Credit Facility.
-See "Prospectus Summary-The Offering" and "Use of Proceeds."
+The proceeds from the Refinancing Transaction, together with the proceeds from this offering, will be used for the purposes described under the heading "Use of Proceeds."
+See "Pre-Offering Transactions-Refinancing Transaction," "Prospectus Summary-The Offering" and "Use of Proceeds."